denisecase/hey-alexa-ccsc-cp/workshop-04.md

 that's all
 ```

+## Next Steps

-Once we build, code, and test, we're ready to publish to the store.
+- Once we build, code, and test, we're ready to publish to the store.
-We'll need to add some icons and configure our store advertisement.
-That's next.
+- We'll need to add some icons and configure our store advertisement.
+- First, let's set up our accounts and build your custom skill.

 ---